- Does a DWI raise car insurance rates in Texas?

 Does a DWI raise car insurance rates in Texas?

-Car insurance companies charge much higher rates if you are proven to be a risky driver.
-If you have multiple DWIs, average rates dramatically increase to $4,369.
+Auto insurance companies substantially increase premiums when they classify you as a high-risk driver.
+If you accumulate multiple DWIs, average rates escalate drastically to $4,369.

 How much does a DWI raise your insurance in Texas?

-The cheapest insurer after a DWI is Geico, with rates averaging $2,854.
-The next cheapest insurer is State Farm a difference of $200 from Geico.
-Auto Club Enterprises (AAA) has the third-most affordable car insurance rates with a DWI.
+The most affordable insurer after a DWI is GEICO, offering average annual rates of $2,854.
+The second-lowest option is State Farm, which costs $200 more than GEICO.
+Auto Club Enterprises (AAA) provides the third-cheapest car insurance rates for drivers with a DWI.

-This table shows average car insurance rates after a DWI in Texas.
+This table displays average car insurance rates for a driver with a DWI in Texas.

 PEOPLE ASK:

-What happens when you get a DWI in Texas?
+What happens when you get a DUI in Texas?

-If you’re convicted of a DWI in Texas, consequences are severe.
-For a first offense, you’ll face fines and fees.
-Your car may also be impounded, your driver's license suspended, and car insurance rates will increase for 10 years.
+If you're convicted of a DUI in Texas, consequences are severe.
+For a first offense, you'll face fines and fees.
+Your car may also be impounded, your driver's license suspended, car insurance rates will increase, and DWI will stay on your record for 10 years.

 If someone gets a DWI in your car, does it go on your insurance?

-However, your rates may increase if your vehicle is involved in an accident due to a DWI.
-Additionally, your car can be declared a crime scene after an accident, so you won’t have access to your vehicle until the police are ready.
+However, your premiums may increase if your vehicle is involved in a crash resulting from a DWI.
+Your car may also be held as a crime scene after the incident, which means you won't be able to access it until the police have cleared it.

 How long does a DWI affect your insurance in Texas?

-While a DWI may remain on your driving record forever, it doesn’t affect rates forever.
-A DWI affects Texas car insurance for 10 years.
-Your car insurance rates should begin to decrease after several years with no further infractions on your driving record.
+Even though a DWI may remain on your driving record for life, it won't affect your insurance rates forever.
+In Texas, a DWI impacts car insurance and stays on your record for 10 years.
+Your premiums should begin to decrease after a few years of keeping a clean driving record without further violations.

 PEOPLE ASK: